explosion/spaCy/website/docs/api/textcategorizer.md

 <Infobox title="Important note on multi-label classification" variant="warning">

-In spaCy v2, the `textcat` component could also perform **multi-label classification**, and even used this setting as default.
+In spaCy v2, the `textcat` component could also perform **multi-label classification**, and even used this setting by default.
 Since v3.0, the component [`textcat_multilabel`](/api/multilabel_textcategorizer) should be used for multi-label classification instead.
 The `textcat` component is now used for mutually exclusive classes only.